eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 Skill set for DevOps:
++ Experience working with tools like Jenkins, Bamboo, Ansible, SonarQube, Artifactory.
 + skill set:
 	- YAML, or JSON, for customizing configuration files.
 		* JSON files are valid YAML files.